patrickboston/isc-deploy-tool/README.md

         }
     }
 ```
-- `<env>.target.js` - Contains entries where the key is the token in your config files (which is put there manually or by reverse-tokenization) and the value is the specific value for that token that you want to be deployed to a target Identity Security Cloud environment when running the `deploy` command
+- `<env>.target.js` - Contains entries where the key is the token in your config files (which is put there manually or by reverse-tokenization) and the value is the specific configuration value for that token that you want to be deployed to a target Identity Security Cloud environment when running the `deploy` command
 ```js
 export default
     {